Jurfest/toon-galaxy/README.md

 - [Atomic Design by Brad Frost](https://bradfrost.com/blog/post/atomic-web-design/)

+> [!NOTE]
+> This Design System can be divided into UiKits to share UI elements across just
+> a few applications rather than across all organizational applications.

 ### Principles

 1. Atoms: The smallest building blocks of the design system, such as buttons, inputs, and labels.